pos99247/EDA_Project/EDA_proposal.md

 The data was chosen during summer when the city is the hottest.

 The data will be modified using pandas and sql to extract daily traffic/total traffic per station(maybe time could be another element).

+Then by using matplotlib will plot charts/graphs to support meaningful analysis found with the data.